 You can basically promote and make money on ANY product or service.

-If this sounds interesting to you, keep on reading.
+If this sounds interesting to you, continue reading.

-Choose a niche you have a passion for and start creating quality content that you post regularly.
+To start out, you need to choose a niche you have a passion for and start creating quality content that you post regularly for that niche.
 The more effort you put into writing relevant content, the more money you will make.

 You can also market and sell other companies’ products or services and make a commission from the sales – all from your blog, website, and/or social media.